top of page

 BRUCE LCHT

 A second airplane lands in Rome.
 An old man exits the airplane.
 The airport attendant greets him and asks, “What’s your name?”
 The man says, “My name is Julius Caesar.
-Take me to the steps of the Senate, to the Coliseum, to my Gladiators.
-I want to see how the Roman Empire is doing?”
+Take me to the steps of the Senate, to the Colosseum, to my Gladiators.
+I want to see how the Roman Empire is doing.”
 The attendant says, “What empire?
-The Senate, the Colosseum, etc. are all in ruins.
+The Senate, the Colosseum… they’re all in ruins.
 Rome is just one of many cities in Italy.”
 Caesar says, “What’s Italy?”
-Caesar continues, “I want to worship the god of Jupiter.”
+Caesar continues, “I want to worship the god Jupiter.”
 The attendant replies, “I can take you to the Vatican where there’s a Pope.”
 Caesar asks, “What’s the Vatican and what’s a Pope?”
 Caesar says, “Don’t you speak Latin?”
 The attendant asserts, “Not anymore.
 We speak Italian.”
 Caesar concludes, “Nothing’s the same,” boards the plane and leaves.

 If Socrates and Caesar went to their homelands today, they wouldn’t speak the same language, have the same faith, worship the same gods, or share the same lifestyle, rituals, culture, or values.